 Inflammation is your body’s way of alerting your immune system that something is wrong.
 Sometimes, this can be revealed through skin-related issues.
 For example, psoriasis is usually a sign of an inflammatory condition like diabetes.

 5. Injuries that are slow to heal

-Your injuries will take longer to heal if you have too much inflammation in your body.
-It’s normal for scrapes and cuts to swell and turn red as your body heals, but too much inflammation will cause this swelling to remain for longer than normal.
+Your injuries will take longer to heal if your inflammatory response is in overdrive.
+It’s normal for scrapes and cuts to swell and turn red as your body heals, but inflammation will cause this swelling to remain for longer than normal.
 For example, if a paper cut still hurts and is swollen the next day, you should be concerned about your body’s inflammatory response.

 These five symptoms are just the beginning.
 Make sure you manage your inflammation before it develops into a chronic illness Thankfully, you can naturally decrease your inflammatory response by consulting a professional for nutritional advice and with regularly scheduled PEMF sessions.
 Contact Independence Wellness & Pulse Center today to learn more about how we can help you create an anti-inflammatory health plan that works best for your body.t